nijie321/SocialDrinking/README.md

     Operant Program: operant.py (operant_test.py) is the program which main invoke at the end of it's executation.
     This program handles saving each data point to corresponding data files.

+   Pump Driver Program: pump_move.py is the program that is used, as a higher level abstraction, to drive the stepper motor using underlying gpiozero/RPi.GPIO library.
+This program mainly consist of the PumpMove class which contains a move() class for "rotating" the motor (forward and backward).
+The __del__ method need to be call at the end of each use to 'shutoff' the motor.
+This prevent the motor driver from overheating (there are more efficient ways to do this).

+   Activity Counter Program: Rat's activity (inactive lick, active lick, and etc) are being represent as an instance of RatActivityCounter.

 ## Configuration
    - Files